sarrocks1/trivy-image-scanner/README.md

-Image-Scanner is a web interface implementation that makes use of [aquasec/trivy](https://github.com/aquasecurity/trivy) tool to scan image for vulnerabilities and display the scan result in a `JSON` or `Table` format, as specified.
+Trivy-Image-Scanner is a web interface implementation that makes use of [aquasec/trivy](https://github.com/aquasecurity/trivy) tool to scan image for vulnerabilities and display the scan result in a `JSON` or `Table` format, as specified.

 # Pulling the image